bjverde/ludsce/README.md

 * Adianti Template 7.4.X

 # What's in each folder
-* database -
+* Document - has only images and auxiliary text
-* document - documentation with everything that is part
 * system - is the system itself.
-With the external part is the web player and the administrative part.
+With two parts: The external one that web player and the internal administrative that will be accessed in the URL `/admin`

 # Montanto o Ambiente